• YOUR MOVE TO MAURITIUS

 iii.
 Self-Employed

-An Occupation Permit (Investor and Self-employed) and a Retired Residence Permit shall be issued for a maximum period of 10 years, renewable thereafter as per established criteria.
+Both an Occupation Permit (Investor and Self-employed) and a Retired Residence Permit are issued for a maximum period of 10 years, renewable based on established criteria.
+An Occupation Permit under the Professional category is issued for a maximum period of 10 years or in alignment with the employment contract, also subject to renewal criteria.

 What is an ‘Approval in Principle’?